 Ehrenstein was still studying at the University of Applied Sciences in Dortmund when she shot Tales of Lipstick and Virtue, but continued to work on it after graduating and took a book dummy of the project to the Encontros da Imagem festival in Portugal last year.
 While doing a portfolio review she met French publisher Pierre Bessard, who runs the respected Editions Bessard and who was immediately interested in the project.

 “I was asking for constructive ideas about the work, and what he thought would be a good strategy to publish it, and he directly said he would like to work on it with me,” says Ehrenstein.
 “It was an amazing surprise, as it was the first review I had done with it.”

 Finalising the publication with Bessard, Ehrenstein “spent a lot of time thinking about what visual language would best support my ideas and references about digital culture, advertising, fashion, gender representation and material culture”.
-It was printed as part of Bessard’s Bespoke series, and Ehrenstein is now at Arles with the publisher, promoting the book plus a signed c-type print.
+It was printed as part of Bessard’s Bespoke series, and Ehrenstein was at Arles with the publisher this summer, promoting the book plus a signed c-type print.